Punggol Waterway Park

 Punggol Waterway Park is a 12.25 ha riverine park located in Punggol, Singapore, along Sentul Crescent.
 The park consists of four themed areas.
 Each area is designated to cater to different users of the park.

 History

 The park and "My Waterway @ Punggol" are joint agency projects between HDB and National Parks Board.
 The project is part of HDB's 'Remaking Our Heartland' initiatives to turn Punggol Town into a 'Waterfront Town'.
 The waterway is Singapore's longest man-made waterway and it runs through the park.
 It both serves to increase park and water frontage for the housing estates and provide a green respite for residents.
 Designed with four themes to cater to residents of all ages, the park also provides residents opportunities for leisure activities such as jogging and cycling which can be carried out along the promenade at both sides of the waterway.

 Facilities and activities

-Vice activities are previously reported in the area involving foreign male workers and women, with the most recent raid by the Singapore Police Force involving one man drowned in the waters.
+In 2015, vice activities were previously reported in the area involving foreign male workers and women, with the most recent raid by the Singapore Police Force involving one man drowned in the waters.